History of Dansby Swanson in Timeline

 Between 2014 and 2015, Dansby Swanson made 117 consecutive starts for Vanderbilt before missing a game due to illness.

-During the offseason of 2014, Dansby Swanson underwent shoulder surgery and dedicated himself to preparing for his sophomore season.
+During the offseason in 2014, Dansby Swanson underwent shoulder surgery in preparation for his sophomore season.

-In 2014, Swanson represented USA Baseball at Haarlem Baseball Week in the Netherlands, leading the team with a .458 batting average.
-The US team won the gold medal.
+In 2014, Dansby Swanson represented USA Baseball at Haarlem Baseball Week in the Netherlands, leading the team with a .458 batting average in his first six starts and winning a gold medal.

-In 2014, Vanderbilt Commodores won their first-ever national championship, and Dansby Swanson was named the 2014 College World Series Most Outstanding Player.
+In 2014, Dansby Swanson was named the College World Series Most Outstanding Player, after his team, the Vanderbilt Commodores, won their first national championship.

-On August 13, 2015, Dansby Swanson made his professional debut with the Low-A Hillsboro Hops, going 0-for-2 with two strikeouts, a walk, and a run scored.
+On August 13, 2015, Dansby Swanson made his professional debut for the Low-A Hillsboro Hops.

-On December 9, 2015, Dansby Swanson, along with Ender Inciarte and Aaron Blair, was traded from the Diamondbacks to the Atlanta Braves for Shelby Miller and Gabe Speier.
+On December 9, 2015, Dansby Swanson, along with Ender Inciarte and Aaron Blair, was traded by the Diamondbacks to the Atlanta Braves for Shelby Miller and Gabe Speier.

 2015: SEC Tournament and NCAA Tournament

-In 2015, Dansby Swanson tied SEC Tournament single-game records with two home runs while facing Missouri.
-Vanderbilt finished second in the SEC Tournament and lost to Virginia in the CWS finals.
+In 2015, Dansby Swanson had a strong showing at the SEC tournament but faced struggles in the NCAA tournament, and Vanderbilt lost to Virginia in the CWS finals.

 2015: Selected First Overall in MLB Draft